sriramgroot/gatsby-starter-netlify-cms/src/pages/blog/2019-12-17-programmers-health-guide.md

   - health
   - guide
 ---
 Programming can be often stressful, even if you love it.
-When I am in my zone, I spend many hours in front of computer with little to no movement.